pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 Most dedicated editors are designed so that you edit the Markdown directly, with syntax highlighting to make it easier to see that's going on.
 That's the original intention behind Markdown, after all: to provide formatting tools that are easy to read and don't require you to lift your fingers from the keys.

-For general purposes, many dedicated Markdown editors are fairly similar, differing in only a few features.

 Two tools in particular stand out:

 - Joplin, a specialized editor for writing notes and to-do lists